 Appearing smart is a talent that demands a little bit of bluffing and a little bit of confidence.
 You don’t have to know the answer, you just have to look like you know the answer.
 This trait is especially useful in work meetings, whether these are held in a professional office or virtually.

 Author Sarah Cooper wrote an entire book about this called “100 Tricks To Appear Smart in Meetings”, which provides helpful tricks for when you’re put in the spotlight and aren’t feeling like the smartest person in the room.
-Check out five of our favorite trick.

 Draw a Venn diagram